CartoDB/airship/packages/styles/src/core/layout/README.md

 # Layouts

-Airhip is designed to develop Location Intelligence apps with the least possible effort.
-To do this, it provides the most common layouts by default so that they can be easily included.
+Airship is designed to develop Location Intelligence apps without effort.
+To do this, it provides a set of the most common layouts by default, so that they can be easily used to create your application.

 ## Overview

-An airship app should always be wrapped inside an element with the `.airship-app` class.
+An airship app should always be wrapped inside an element with the `.as-app` class.

-You usually have the following elements:
+These are the most common elements:

-- **Toolbar**: A small bar where the main navigation and options are located, only icons, text and the app logo should be placed here.
+- **Toolbar**: where the main navigation and options are located.
+Only icons, text and the app logo should be placed here.
-- **Sidebar**: Sidebars are located beside the map wrapper, you can place almost everything you want in the sidebars.
+- **Sidebar**: a section of content beside the map wrapper, where you can place your desired content.
-- **Map Wrapper**: This is the area where the map will be placed.
-Airship has some utilities to place floating panels over the map.
+- **Map Wrapper**: the area where the map will be placed.
+Airship includes some floating panels to be positioned over the map with your custom content.

 ### Basic Layout